Duet3D/wiki-content/User_manual/Connecting_hardware/Heaters_tuning.md

 # Heater feedforward

+## Extrusion rate to heater power feedforward

 The purpose of heater feedforward is to better maintain an even nozzle temperature in high flow rate extruders, by anticipating the additional heat needed when the flow rate increases, instead of waiting for the temperature to drop before power is increased.

-[M309](/User_manual/Reference/Gcodes/M309) is used to set or report heater feedforward, and is supported in RepRapFirmware v3.4 and later.
+[M309](/User_manual/Reference/Gcodes/M309){target=_blank} is used to set or report heater feedforward, and is supported in RepRapFirmware v3.4 and later.

 ### Parameters